LazaUK/AOAI-EntraIDAuth-SDKv1/README.md

     ]
 )
 ```
-5. If authentication is successful, called GPT model should generate relevant completion.
+5. If authentication is successful, the called GPT model should generate relevant completion.
 ``` JSON
 The animal I've chosen is the giraffe.
 Giraffes are the tallest mammals on Earth, their legs alone can be taller than most humans—about 6 feet.
 They have a distinctive spotted coat and a long neck which they use to reach leaves, fruits, and flowers high up in Acacia trees.
 ```